Effective: 30 October 2019

 - detect and resolve any fraud or security concerns.

-- With third parties as part of a merger or acquisition.
+- We may share information about you as part of a merger or acquisition.
 If Snap Inc. gets involved in a merger, asset sale, financing, liquidation or bankruptcy, or acquisition of all or some portion of our business to another company, we may share your information with that company before and after the transaction closes.

-We may also share with third parties – such as advertisers – aggregated, non-personally identifiable or de-identified information.
+We may also share with third parties that provide services to us or perform business purposes for us aggregated, non-personally identifiable, or de-identified information.

 Third-party content and integrations

-Our services may also contain third-party links and search results, include third-party integrations, or offer a co-branded or third-party-branded service.
-Through these links, third-party integrations and co-branded or third-party-branded services, you may be providing information (including personal information) directly to the third party, us, or both.
-You acknowledge and agree that we are not responsible for how those third parties collect or use your information.
+Our services may contain third-party content and integrations.
+Examples include third-party integrations in camera search, third-party games in Chat and third-party Snap Kit integrations.
+Through these integrations, you may be providing information to the third party as well as to Snap.
+We are not responsible for how those third parties collect or use your information.
 As always, we encourage you to review the privacy policies of every third-party service that you visit or use, including those third parties you interact with through our services.
-To learn more about third-party services in Snapchat, visit our Support Site.
+You can learn more about third-party services in Snapchat here.

 Snapchat lets you capture what it’s like to live in the moment.
 On our end, that means most messages – like Snaps and Chats – sent in Snapchat will be automatically deleted by default from our servers after we detect they’ve been opened by all recipients or have expired.
 Other content, like Story posts, are stored for longer.
 For detailed information about how long we store different types of content, check out our Support Site.